BlueDoge/Builder-toolkit-for-LibreMetaverse/README.md

-# Builder toolkit for LibreMetaverse
+# UNOFFICIAL Builder toolkit for LibreMetaverse

 I needed something to build this content and extract them to a local directory.
 In no way is this project associated or endorsed by any third party, including but not limited to cinderblocks & LibreMetaverse contributors.
 I built this project out of my own interests and have received no assistance nor endorsement of any kind.